Sokkeldirektoratet

 Sampling equipment

-(2) A manual sampler shall be able to fill a suitable cylinder with a sample that is representative for the gas flowing in the pipe at the time of sampling.
+(2) A manual sampler shall be capable of filling a suitable cylinder with a sample that is representative of the gas flowing in the pipe at the time of sampling.
 The sampler shall include a suitable sampling probe and isolation valve.

 Section 50.